Chairperson: Rhonda Young

 |- - - Technical Elective||3 credits|

 |Core Broadening Requirement: (History, Literature, Social and Behavioral Science)||3 credits|

 |** Civil engineering students enrolled in the Hogan Entrepreneurial Program can waive one technical elective.

 *** The Washington State Fundamentals of Engineering Examination must be taken as part of the ENSC 400 course.

 Courses from the following list satisfy the technical elective requirements.
-Students work with their faculty advisor to select five technical elective courses to create a specialized plan of study that can be highly specialized or with a broad focus among the civil engineering sub-disciplines: environmental engineering (E), geotechnical engineering (G), structural engineering (S), Transportation (T), and water resources engineering (W).
+Students work with their faculty advisor to select five technical elective courses to create a specialized plan of study that can be highly specialized or with a broad focus among the civil engineering sub-disciplines: construction (C), environmental engineering (E), geotechnical engineering (G), structural engineering (S), Transportation (T), and water resources engineering (W).